facelessuser/pymdown-extensions/docs/src/markdown/extensions/emoji.md

 ## Default Emoji Indexes

 By default, Emoji provides three indexes: `emojione`, `gemoji`, and `twemoji`.
-All indexes are generated from the most recent official release tag source (in the case of Twemoji, sort names are acquired from EmojiOne's generated index).
+All indexes are generated from the most recent official release tag source (in the case of Twemoji, sort names are acquired from the generated index in @JoyPixels/emoji-toolkit).
 They can be used by passing in one of the three functions below via the `emoji_index` parameter.
 Pass the actual function reference, not a string.
 If you need to create your own, just check out [Custom Emoji Indexes](#custom-emoji-generators).

 !!! tip
     If you are attempting to configure these options in a YAML based configuration (like in [MkDocs][mkdocs]), please see the [FAQ](../faq.md#function-references-in-yaml) to see how to specify function references in YAML.

 `pymdownx.emoji.emojione`
 :
     This is the default function that is used.
-The associated short names are currently borrowed from JoyPixels' index (formally known as EmojiOne).
-EmojiOne was rebranded as JoyPixels and is no longer free.
-While the index is JoyPixels, and is licensed under MIT, the referenced images are from the last EmojiOne release: 4.5.0.
+EmojiOne was rebranded as JoyPixels and is no longer permissible enough to be used.
+The release used here is for 4.5.0 which is the last usable, free version of EmojiOne.
+Users are still required to comply with acknowledgments.
+JoyPixels 5.0 graphical assets will not be supported moving forward as the license is too restrictive, tough the index of their friendly names is supported under the MIT license and is used to generate friendly, short names for Twemoji.

     You can always find out what tag it was built with by doing the following: